LLC vs. S Corp (Full Comparison) – Pros & Cons Revealed

 When forming a business, one of the biggest and most difficult decisions you are going to have to make is what business structure is best.
 This could be key to the overall success of your business.
 S Corps and limited liability companies are often confused, as they are often discussed together, even though they are talking about different aspects of the business.
 An LLC is a type of business structure, while an S Corp is a tax classification.
 The two are very different, and there are pros and cons to both, with differences including taxes to management structure.
 To make things even more confusing, in some cases a business can be both an LLC and an S Corp.
 This is because you are able to form an LLC and then opt to be taxed as an S Corp, or alternatively, you can just work with the default taxation system of LLCs.

-- Form Your LLC or S Corp Today (Hassle-free & Quick)
+- Form Your LLC or S Corp Today (from $0+state fees)

 - What is an LLC?